 Kulkarni v Gwent Holdings Limited & St Joseph’s Independent Hospital Limited

-Daniel Lightman QC and Thomas Braithwaite, instructed by Ed Husband and Helen Dent of VWV, represented Gwent Holdings Limited in its successful opposition to the summary judgment application.
+Daniel Lightman KC and Thomas Braithwaite, instructed by Ed Husband and Helen Dent of VWV, represented Gwent Holdings Limited in its successful opposition to the summary judgment application.

 To read the judgment, please click here.